 The dynamic stiffness of under floor materials can be measured according to ISO 9052-1.
 For the measurement 3 samples per material are needed with dimensions of 200 x 200 mm².

 The sound generation capabilities of equipment and machinery is characterised by the sound power level of the device.
-In the Laboratorium voor Akoestiek it is possible to determine the sound power level of equipment by the reverberation room method and the sound intensity method according to ISO 3741.
+In our laboratory it is possible to determine the sound power level of equipment by the reverberation room method and the sound intensity method according to ISO 3741.

 An acoustical scale model is a physical model of a room, for instance on a scale of 1:10, in which measurements are performed with specialised (scaled) equipment.
 Materials that are used in the model must have the same absorption and scattering properties (to scale) as the used material in the field.
-The Laboratorium voor Akoestiek maintains a permanent scale model measurement setup for the measurement of various room acoustical parameters.
+Our laboratory maintains a permanent scale model measurement setup for the measurement of various room acoustical parameters.
 It is also possible to perform sound absorption measurements in a scaled reverberation room.

 For questions on other measuring possibilities in our lab, please contact us through our contact form below.

 Level Acoustics & Vibration owns and has access to various state of the art measurement tools.
-To find out more about measurements we can do in the field, visit the activity Measurements on our Consultancy page.
+To find out more about measurements we can do in the field, visit the activity Measurements on location.